Aerial view of flooding in downtown Montpelier, Vermont, July 2023

 Abbreviated Dashboard Data Dictionary

 The interactive dashboard uses a flat town table (town_stats.csv) and a simplified town GeoJSON to power choropleths, charts, rankings, and town-level summaries.
-Detailed data dictionary available in the project repository.
+A complete field-level data dictionary is available in the project repository.

 Identifiers & base attributes